InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ### Bulk Insert and Query

 Here is an example utilizing `TransactionOperation` along with `BatchOperation`.
+If an error occurs during the bulk insert or while truncating the operation will cancel and the database will rollback to its previous state.

 ```java
 DBMS dbms = new DBMS(source);